 Travel is exciting.
 It can also be unpredictable.
 What you do not need is to be alone in a foreign country without some means of support in the case of an unforeseen occurrence or when faced with an emergency.
 This is where travel insurance brings peace of mind with added protection when your holiday or trip abroad fails to follow the script and things go awry.

 Disasters can prove to be especially poignant for solo travelers who have no one to rely on when the going gets tough.
 Stranded in a strange land with no one on hand to help navigate the murky waters can be a desolate and unnerving place to be.
+No matter if you travel across Europe or in the Caribbean with www.stluciatravelauthorization.us, you need to be prepared.

-Is travel insurance a requirement for Denmark?
+Is travel and health insurance a requirement for Denmark?

 Those visitors who need a Schengen visa to enter Denmark must have Travel insurance in place.
 Insurance in Denmark is a mandatory requirement to be granted a Schengen visa.
 Those travelers who can travel to the European country visa-free are strongly urged to take out travel insurance even though this is optional and not a prerequisite for entry.